How do I apply for real estate tax relief?

 - Surviving Spouse must continue to reside in primary residence.

-- Surviving Spouse of KIA/DOW are allowed to move and take the exemption with them.
+- Surviving Spouse of KIA/DOW is allowed to move and take the exemption with them.

 - Certification of disability being: (a) 100% service-connected, and (b) permanent, and (c) total.